 Jackson County voters first approved a tax to "combat" drug use and drug-related crime in 1989.
 Later dubbed "COMBAT" -- for the Community Backed Anti-Drug Tax -- the tax has permitted Jackson County to approach the impact of drugs on individuals and entire communities as both a legal issue and public health crisis.

-The three pillars of the COMBAT program are Prevention, Treatment and Law Enforcement:
+The four pillars of the COMBAT program are Prevention, Treatment, Law Enforcement and Anti-Violence:

 If we can prevent a person from ever trying drugs, the person won't ever become an addict.
 Therefore, many COMBAT-support programs are geared toward children and adolescents, trying to convince them to never have "first taste" of drugs.